 The FIVE BEST Almost FOOL-PROOF Whites for Your Home

-Just like gray paint colours, cool whites will have either blue, green, or purple undertones, with blue being the most common.
-Remember, we only need one ‘colour’ to make blue – BLUE, whereas we need two, blue + red (purple) or blue + yellow (green).
+Just like gray paint colors, cool whites will have either blue, green, or purple undertones, with blue being the most common.
+Remember, we only need one ‘color’ to make blue – BLUE, whereas we need two, blue + red (purple) or blue + yellow (green).
 So, the softer your white is, the more likely you are to get those secondary undertones.

 Benjamin Moore Super White is a freakin’ STUNNING cool white and a beautiful contrast to the warmth of the wood flooring and bench seat in this next photo…